This post may contain affiliate links. Please read our full Disclosure Policy.

 2. Add sugar or soda to the water.
 Both of these will act like food for the roses and provide nutrients.

 3. Add bleach, vodka, or apple cider vinegar to the water and stir well.
-All of these act like a disinfectant in the water keeping it clean and killing any bacteria.
+These act as disinfectants in the water, keeping it clean and killing any bacteria.

 4. Remove all lower leaves from flowers so there won’t be any in the water.